gamemanual0/gm0/source/docs/appendix/glossary.rst

     Torsional Rigidity
         Torsional rigidity refers to how difficult it is to twist an object due to an applied torque.
-        This mainly refers to extrusion,
+        This mainly refers to :term:`extrusion`,
-        as it is easier to twist extrusion than channel or an angle piece, for example.
+        as it is easier to twist extrusion than :term:`channel` or an angle piece, for example.
         Torsional rigidity has consequences particularly in building drivetrains, as the drivetrain is the last mechanism on your robot that should flex or bend when weight or force is applied to it.

     UltraHex
-        UltraHex is 1/2” aluminum hex shafting sold by REV Robotics.
+        UltraHex is 1/2” aluminum hex :term:`shafting <Shaft>` sold by REV Robotics.
-        There is an inner 5 mm hex bore in the middle, which allows compatibility with REV’s 5 mm hex shaft motion system.
+        There is an inner 5 mm hex :term:`bore` in the middle, which allows compatibility with REV’s 5 mm hex shaft motion system.
         The 5mm hex bore also allows for a 1/4-20 or M6 screw to be tapped into it.